-When a person dies there is not a great machine that sets in motion doing everything on their behalf to resolve matters of the heart and finance.
+When a person dies, unfortunately there exists no great machine that sets in motion doing everything on their behalf, to resolve matters of the heart and finance.
 This is left to the Executor of the Estate to handle.
 A person nominated in a will to deal the deceased's affairs.
-Their main role is to ensure all part of the estate are handled correctly and distributed as per the wishes of the Will.
+Their main role is to ensure all part of the estate are handled correctly and distributed as per the wishes of the will.

 What Is An Estate?
 An estate is everything a person leaves behind that has both material and non-material worth.
 Homes or chain of properties.
 Investments and shares.
 Money, whether cash in bank accounts, both savings and currents or money tied up in life insurance or other deals and business partnerships.